sam-shot/kk/README.md

  - `lib/models` : *This directory will hold all the model classes for the API response*.
  - `lib/repo` : *This directory will hold all the repository classes used in the project for communicating with the ViewModel.*
  - `lib/res` : *This directory will hold all the classes related to the colors, style & strings files*
+ - `lib/res/components` : *This direvtory will contain individual vomponents or widgets for the project*
+ - `lib/res/themes` : *This direvtory will contain Theme data for the project*
  - `lib/view_models` : *This directory will hold all the ViewModel-related classes with subdirectory if required.*
  - `lib/views` : *This directory will hold all the view-related classes with subdirectory as per the module & widget as well for the project.*

  ## Contribution Guide